AlexandrovLab/SigProfilerTopography/README.md

 	+ SigProfilerTopography provides replication time files for the biosamples listed in the table below:

-	+ SigProfilerTopography downloads corresponding replication time files from **ftp://alexandrovlab-ftp.ucsd.edu/**  under *.../SigProfilerTopography/lib/replication/*   which requires ~25 MB of storage for each biosample.
+	+ SigProfilerTopography downloads replication time files from **ftp://alexandrovlab-ftp.ucsd.edu/**  under *.../SigProfilerTopography/lib/replication/*  for the `replication_time_biosample` you have set which requires ~25 MB of storage.

 	+ SigProfilerTopography downloads hg19.2bit from **http://hgdownload.cse.ucsc.edu/goldenPath/**  under *.../SigProfilerTopography/lib/ucscgenome/*   which requires ~797 MB of storage.

 	+ If you want to run SigProfilerTopography using  Repli-seq of any available biosamples e.g.: NHEK,  then you have to include `replication_time_biosample='NHEK'`  in the `runAnalyses` call as follows: